How Samsung's Galaxy Tab S3 compares to the Apple iPad Pro and Google Pixel C

 However, in this category, the Pixel C has everyone beat.
 The Google tablet's sturdy magnetic keyboard attaches to the tablet like duct tape, making it one of the most solid Android keyboards around.

-Below is a breakdown on a few ways the Samsung Galaxy Tab S3 compares to the Apple iPad Pro 9.7 and the Google Pixel C. We'll update it with price info on the Tab S3 when available.
-Expect it to be updated when Samsung announces pricing.
+Below is a breakdown on how the Samsung Galaxy Tab S3 compares with the Apple iPad Pro 9.7 and the Google Pixel C in a few ways.
+We'll update it when Samsung announces pricing for the Tab S3.

 Samsung Galaxy Tab S3 specs compared